cruzerngz/CE4015_simulation/assignments/assignment_2.typ

 3. Base stations do not overlap in their coverage
 4. Vehicles can traverse the highway in both directions

-== Assumptions
+== Input modelling <input_modelling>
-1. Users can initiate a call from any point within the highway, with probability distribution $X$
+1. Users can initiate a call from any base station, with probability distribution $X$
-2. Users enter the highway from either direction with equal probability
+2. Users enter the highway from either direction with equal probability (i.e. 50% chance of entering from the left, 50% chance of entering from the right)
 3. The position of a vehicle within the coverage of the base station is uniformly distributed
 4. The velocity of each vehicle follows a probability distribution $Y$, and stays constant until the vehicle leaves the highway
 5. The call duration follows a probability distribution $Z$